 Above is another type of compass cutter you can use to cut out disks.
 Click on the image for pricing.

 You will need to make a series of clear disks to which you attach the center stops.
 The least expensive material to use is a report cover.
 Here you see I’m attaching a black center stop to an already cut out clear disk.

 Click on the above image to browse report covers for making clear disks

 This cement is particularly good for bonding to clear plastic disks.
 It’s mainly used for archery, attaching feathers to arrows, thus for making Rheinberg filters, it’s good too so your center stops will not peel off very easily.
 Click on the image to see pricing.

 Out of the laminating machine comes a sheet of swatch pack filter combinations

 These can be cut into circles, then multicolored annulus rings.

-Try using the swatch pack filters and lighting gels in unusual combinations
+Try using the swatch pack gel samples and cut out squares from the full sized lighting gels in unusual combinations

 Here is a good quality laminator like the one I use